nakulbhandare/jsondiff/README.md

 # jsondiff

-The `jsondiff` package is a Go library that provides functionality for comparing two JSON objects and returning the differences between them.
+The `jsondiff` is a Go library for computing the differences between two JSON documents.
+It provides an easy-to-use API for comparing JSON documents and returning the differences in a human-readable format.
+This library is useful for a wide range of applications, including testing, debugging, and versioning of JSON data.

 # Installation